AgroDan/shellup/README.md

 `<?php system($_GET['cmd']); ?>`

-I can simply run this script and issue my commands.
-Typically all I want to do is run a reverse shell, so this script takes care of the URL Encoding for you.
+You can run this script and issue commands as needed.
+Typically all that is necessary is a callback via a reverse shell, so this script takes care of all of the overhead necessary.

+With the "shellup" function, now all you need to do is type something like:

+`shellup bash`

+And it will connect back to you using the /dev/tcp/ method that comes with the bash shell.
+Several reverse callback methods have been preloaded into this script, but when all else fails you can simply issue arbitrary commands via the included REPL.

+Hack The Planet!